Ashtanga Yoga And The Hyper-Flexible Body

 How Can Ashtanga Yoga Practitioners Deal With Hyper-Mobile Body?

+The naturally more flexible body requires more muscle strength to support the wobbly joints and spine, so do not feel discouraged if you have developed muscle strength but cannot fully stabilize the body or spine.
+The hyper-mobile body requires exponentially more strength than the average body to support its overly flexible tendencies.
 In cultivating our yoga practices, we need to develop a balance between our strength capacity and our flexibility capacity.
 It does not matter if you are super strong or super flexible or if you are not very strong or not flexible; what matters the most is that your flexibility and strength are equal in capacity.
 Just as there is no point in being so muscular you can’t touch your toes, excessive flexibility is not an end in itself, and we need to be sure that we are practicing and using our bodies with compassion, balance, and awareness.
 If you are looking to learn all these Yoga poses then attend the best yoga school in Rishikesh and join yoga teacher training in Rishikesh.